-In 1964, Wise entered the Army, completed Airborne School and was sent to the war in Vietnam, making more than 15 jumps before being sent to Washington D.C. as an appellate attorney for the Army Judiciary.
+In 1964, Wise entered the Army, completed Airborne School — having made more than 15 parachute jumps at Fort Campbell, Kentucky — and was sent to the war in Vietnam, before being sent to Washington D.C. as an appellate attorney for the Army Judiciary.
 As a captain, and after being awarded numerous medals, Wise returned to Charleston.
 Then, he built a law firm that eventually employed 23 attorneys.
 He was appointed Assistant County Attorney for Charleston County, and then was elected to the South Carolina Senate where he served for 12 years, focused on environmental conservation and children’s legislation.

 Then-Senator Wise served on The Citadel Board of Visitors (the college’s governing body) from 1976 – 1984.
 He went on to found First Trident Savings Bank, serving on the bank’s board for years.
 Next, Wise left the practice of law and founded an international telecommunications company in Atlanta, Georgia.

 An avid runner for much of his life, Wise was instrumental in organizing the first Cooper River Bridge Run in 1977, was named to the Cooper River Bridge Run Hall of Fame, and awarded the Order of the Palmetto by Governor Nikki Haley for his years of service to the state.